 Anderson has some quickness and receiving ability.
 He has the ability to contribute as a blocker in the ground game, but he needs more size for the NFL.

 Height: 5-11.
 Weight: 208.
 Projected 40 Time: 4.70.
 Projected Round (2015): 7-FA.

-4/18/15: Williams had a quality 2014 in pass coverage, but didn't offer much against the run as South Carolina's defense had problems throughout the regular season.
+4/25/15: Williams tirned in a quality 2014 in pass coverage, but didn't offer much against the run as South Carolina's defense had problems throughout the regular season.
 He recorded 34 tackles with six passes broken up and four interceptions for the year.
 Brison didn't participate in the Combine.

 8/27/14: Williams had a solid 2013 season for the Gamecocks as a free and strong safety.
 He totaled 45 tackles with one interception and three passes broken up.
 Williams is a strong and physical safety who operates well as the eighth man in the box.
 For the NFL, he would be better fit as a strong safety unless he shows the coverage skills to play the deep part of the field as a senior.